nschorgh/ResearchNotes/README.md

   condition.
 Here, a formal derivation is given, along with a correction to the Standard Thermal Model for asteroids.

+* `areaprojection.pdf`
+  Area of rectangular pixel for polar stereographic projection

 * More to come ...